-G. Drop Accounts.
+- G. Drop Accounts.
 For each DROP Participant, an individual DROP Account shall be created in which shall be accumulated at DROP Interest the participant's DROP Benefits.
 All individual DROP Accounts shall be maintained for the benefit of each DROP Participant and will be managed by the Retirement Board in the same manner as the primary pension fund.
 DROP Interest for each DROP Participant prior to termination of employment shall be at a fixed rate of 4% per annum.
 Upon termination of employment, DROP Interest shall be credited at the same rate and in the same manner as interest is credited to Premium Members under the Premium Member Annuity Withdrawal Option in the Defined Contribution Plan.
 DROP Interest will be credited daily and accrued quarterly on the Participant's DROP Account Balance at the beginning of each quarter.
 The actual posting of income for the quarter will commence as soon as practical, following the declaration of the quarterly fund results by the Retirement Board.
 The daily crediting of interest shall be done on a pro-rata basis where one day's interest is the product of (i) the income credited for the quarter; multiplied by (ii) the ratio of one divided by the total number of days in the quarter.
 The Board of Trustees shall provide each participant with an annual statement of their account activity.
-The Board of Trustees, its officers or employees, shall not be responsible for DROP Account performance.
+The Board of Trustees, its officers or employees, shall not be responsible for DROP Account performance. - H. Contributions.

-H. Contributions.
 Effective September 12, 2011, the employee's contributions to the Fire and Police Retirement System shall cease as of the Participant's DROP Date for each employee entering the DROP.
-However, any non-refundable contributions which were made by Participants after their DROP date but prior to September 12, 2011, were credited to and shall remain in the Participant's DROP Participant Contribution Account, which is a separate account within the defined contribution plan of the City of Southfield Fire and Police Retirement System.
+However, any non-refundable contributions which were made by Participants after their DROP date but prior to September 12, 2011 were credited to and shall remain in the Participant's DROP Participant Contribution Account, which is a separate account within the defined contribution plan of the City of Southfield Fire and Police Retirement System.
 Said employee contributions were picked-up by the Employer in accordance with IRC Section 414(h) and the applicable provisions of the defined contribution plan.
 The DROP Participant Account shall be credited with interest at the same rate and in the same manner as interest is credited to Premium Members under the Premium Member Annuity Withdrawal Option, Appendix D, Sections 4.04 and 4.05 (income at the rate earned by the Trust less expenses).
+Effective upon ratification of the contract succeeding the contract that expired on June 30, 2023, the employee contribution for DROP participants shall be a non-refundable four percent (4%) of eligible compensation for retirement purposes.